earn-alliance/earnmanagement.com/blog/Tracking-Scholarships/Tracking-Scholarships.md

-﻿# Axies, SLP and Winrate: Tracking Players Made Easy
+﻿# Tracking Scholarships: Axies, SLP and Winrate?
+Make it easy

 As an Axie Infinity Scholarship Manager, it’s a given that you would want to track how your players are doing with the Axie teams you have entrusted to them.